charles-d-burton/grillbernetes/pismoker/README.md

 * Handle multiple relays (not sure on this one)
 * Integrate other sensor types such as smoke density and humidity
 * Message bus abstraction to support other message bus types
+* A learning mode to figure out the Kp, Ki, Kd optimizations